-The amounts due to Syndicate 6133 represents the net funds withheld balance payable under the quota share contract.
-The balance is due after more than one year on closure of the 2018 year of account.
+The amounts due to Syndicate's 6133 and 1971 represents the net funds withheld balance payable under the quota share contract.
+The balance is due after more than one year on closure of the 2019 year of account.

 22. Related parties